Serve 4

 HOW TO MAKE:

-radishes with long stems and leaves.
+1. Choose radishes with long stems and leaves.
 Clean well.

 2. To make a brine, dissolve 140 g salt in 3.75 liters water.
 Soak the radishes and scallions in the brine for 6-8 hour.
 Drain, rinse in cold water, and drain again thoroughly.